adopted-ember-addons/ember-file-upload/tests/dummy/app/templates/docs/index.md

 # Getting started

-Ember FileUpload is an ember addon that provides an API for file uploads.
-Uploads are persistent across routes in your application (they continue in the background).
+Ember FileUpload is an ember addon that makes uploading files easy.

+Uploads continue in the background, even after a page transition.
+In other words they are persistent across routes in your application.

 To use the uploader, you must provide a name (for proper queueing and bundling of resources), and an upload URL.